seyedisu/seyedisu/README.md

 > I sit at the intersection where **economics meets code** — and I actually like it there.

-I'm Seyed Parsa.
+I'm Seyed.
 By training, an economist.
 By obsession, a programmer.
 Code *converges*.
 Economics *diverges*.
 I build at the edge where both are true

 ---